MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 This.
 Is.
 Key.

-Probably because we look up to companies like <a href="http://www.thoughtbot.com" target="_blank" title="Thoughtbot website">Thoughtbot</a> or <a href="http://37signals.com/" target="_blank" title="37Signals website">37Signals</a>, we always wanted to define a company culture for MarsBased right from the get-go.
+Probably because we look up to companies like <a href="http://www.thoughtbot.com" target="_blank" title="Thoughtbot website">Thoughtbot</a> or <a href="http://37signals.com/" target="_blank" title="37Signals website">37Signals (now Basecamp)</a>, we always wanted to define a company culture for MarsBased right from the get-go.

 Company culture is one of the things we always review at our board meetings, or while talking to our employees.
 Most of all, we try to keep the Martian culture as present as possible in our daily grind.